telerik/kendo-ui-core/docs/framework/hierarchicaldatasource/overview.md

         }
     });

-The configuration above creates a two-level HierarchicalDataSource (categories and products) that fetches data from two different end-points (/service/Categories and /service/Products, respectively).
+The configuration above creates a two-level HierarchicalDataSource&mdash;categories and products&mdash;that fetches data from two different end-points&mdash;`/service/Categories` and `/service/Products` respectively.

+## Widget Binding

-## Binding UI widgets to HierarchicalDataSource
+### Bind Widgets to HierarchicalDataSource

-At this time, the only widget that is aware of the datasource hierarchy is the TreeView.
-However, since the HierarchicalDataSource inherits the DataSource component, you can share the root level of the hierarchy with any DataSource-enabled component.
+At this time, the only widget that is aware of the dataSource hierarchy is the TreeView.
+However, since the HierarchicalDataSource component inherits from the DataSource component, you can share the root level of the hierarchy with any DataSource-enabled component.

+### Share HierarchicalDataSource between Widgets

-### Sharing a HierarchicalDataSource between a TreeView and a Grid
+The example below demonstartes how to share the HierarchicalDataSource component between a Kendo UI TreeView and a Kendo UI Grid.

+###### Example

     <ul id="treeview"></ul>
     <div id="grid"></div>